 No feast is complete without a bottle (or ten) of the good stuff.
 We asked some of the top wine experts in the Bay Area and Napa for their pairing picks for your autumnal potluck.
 Our advice: better to overstock than not—you’ll need some wine to go with those leftovers, after all.

 In a beer-filled town like San Francisco, it's easy to stay close to home for all of our brew-related cravings.
-But there's a big, wide world of beer out there... and we'd be remiss if we didn't do some good old fashioned exploring now and again.
-The best part?
-There are tons of worthy beer destinations in the greater Bay Area and its surrounding environs, a mere daytrip away.
+But there's a big, wide world of beer out there... and we'd be remiss if we didn't do some good old-fashioned exploring now and again.

 Give us your tired, your weary... we'll have them feeling right again with a sweet that's arguably even more American than apple pie.
 That's right, the chocolate chip cookie in all of its buttery, brown-sugar laced, chocolate-studded form.